-With our lives becoming busier and busier due to increasing family and career commitments, you need to find a club where getting to a meeting isn’t a big chore.
+With our lives becoming busier and busier because of increasing family and career commitments, you need to find a club where getting to a meeting isn’t a big chore.
 Toastmasters clubs fall into two basic categories: community clubs and corporate clubs.
-Community clubs often meet in the evenings, early morning or on weekends so they are perfect for people that have a busy work life.
-Corporate clubs mainly meet at lunchtime with some meeting towards the end of the workday or immediately afterwards.
+Community clubs often meet in the evenings, early morning, or on weekends, so they are perfect for people that have a busy work life.
+Corporate clubs mainly meet at lunchtime with some meeting towards the end of the workday or immediately afterward.
 If your only availability is during your lunch hour, you might want to look to see which companies have clubs in your area (and if they let non-employees join them).
 So factoring the meeting time is important when addressing a club’s convenience.

 A club’s biggest asset is its membership.
-If you look at just numbers alone, small clubs (less than 15 active members) have plenty of speaking opportunities but you’re less likely to make connections or get useful feedback from other members.
-Additionally, small clubs may close down due to lack of interest.
-Conversely, large clubs (30 or more active members) are more difficult to get speaking opportunities (unless the group meets frequently) but there is good chance that you’ll learn a lot from the club’s members when you do speak.
+If you look at just numbers alone, small clubs (less than 15 active members) have plenty of speaking opportunities, but you’re less likely to make connections or get useful feedback from other members.
+Small clubs may close down due to lack of interest.
+Conversely, large clubs (30 or more active members) are more difficult to get speaking opportunities (unless the group meets frequently) but there is a good chance that you’ll learn a lot from the club’s members when you do speak.

-Membership diversity and attitudes is what determines the success of a club and if it will meet your goals.
-Now by diversity, I don’t necessarily mean demographic differences, although clubs with members from a variety of backgrounds have numerous benefits.
+Membership diversity and attitudes determine the success of a club and if it will meet your goals.
+Now, by diversity, I don’t necessarily mean demographic differences, although clubs with members from a variety of backgrounds have many benefits.
 Look for clubs with members at all levels: newer members that you can grow with and advanced members that you can learn from.